 Although talcum powder manufacturers assert that currently, only the purest asbestos-free forms of talc go into products, there’s no way to be absolutely sure since the U.S. Food and Drug Administration (FDA) doesn’t screen these consumer products and allows the cosmetics industry to monitor their own products.

 According to the National Toxicology Program of the U.S. Department of Health and Human Services, occupational studies done on talcum powders showed that when women used these powders, toxic asbestos fibers, which were mixed into talcum products prior to the late 1970s, could cause ovarian cancer.
 This type of cancer occurs after the asbestos fibers in the power build up and accumulate in a woman’s ovaries.

 In 2014, the International Journal of Occupational and Environmental Health published a detailed study regarding mesothelioma victims who used talcum powder.
 Investigative journalist Andrew Schneider, the writer of the story, pointed out in detail that many women who passed away with mesothelioma developed the disease from asbestos after using common household products such as talcum powder.
-The women’s development of mesothelioma remained a mystery until the story uncovered the culprit.
+The reason behind the mesothelioma remained a mystery until the story uncovered the culprit.

 Schneider wrote that scientists from three different laboratories tracked asbestos-containing talc for over a year in both mines and in consumer products.
 The scientists then linked asbestos to a woman’s lungs, who had passed away from mesothelioma.
 She had used talcum products for numerous years.